Several jaws dropped and eyebrows rose in January when BizTimes predicted a robust year of national economic growth for 2015.

-“NABE’s March 2015 Outlook Survey panel expects a markedly stronger pace of economic growth in 2015 and 2016 than was recorded last year,” said NABE president John Silvia, chief economist for Wells Fargo.
-“The panelists’ median forecast is for real GDP to increase 3.1 percent on an average annual basis this year, followed by a 2.9 percent rise in 2016.
+“NABE’s March 2015 Outlook Survey panel expects a markedly stronger pace of economic growth in 2015 and 2016 than was recorded last year,” says NABE president John Silvia, chief economist of Wells Fargo.
+“The panelists’ median forecast is for real GDP to increase 3.1 percent on an average annual basis this year followed by a 2.9 percent rise in 2016.
 This compares to a gain of only 2.4 percent in 2014.
 Healthier consumer spending, housing investment, and government spending growth are expected to make outsized contributions to the projected acceleration in overall economic activity.
 Accordingly, recent labor market strength is expected to continue.
 The panelists’ median forecast is for net new job creation to average approximately 250,000 per month in 2015 and 216,000 per month next year.
 The unemployment rate is expected to continue its downward trend over the next several quarters, reaching 5 percent by the second half of 2016.”

 Gross domestic product is expected to grow 3.1 percent in 2015.

 The Metropolitan Milwaukee Association of Commerce validated the optimism in its second quarter Business Outlook Survey.
 Seventy-six percent of MMAC businesses surveyed expect sales increases in the second quarter, 71 percent expect profit gains and 59 percent predict employment growth over year-ago levels.